juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

     - Cover ALL critical application features to ensure that these functions work as expected.

-    - Test for common failures.
+    - Test for all common failures and cases.